 She has participated in numerous festivals such as the Kneisel Hall Chamber Music Festival, IMS Prussia Cove, London Masterclasses, Music Academy of the West, and Tanglewood and performed under renowned conductors including Charles Dutoit, Stéphane Denève, Andris Nelsons, and Leon Fleisher.
 Her past performances include solo engagements with the Lewisville Lake Symphony, the Meadows Symphony, the Symphony of the Potomac, and the Fort Worth Symphony Orchestra and chamber music with Ralph Kirshbaum, James Dunham, Daniel Heifetz, and Robert Vernon.

-In middle and high school, Antoinette studied cello with Michael Coren, a former cellist in the Dallas Symphony Orchestra.
-She received her B.M. from the Peabody Conservatory as a student of Amit Peled and Alison Wells, and her M.M. from the Rice University Shepherd School of Music, where she studied with former principal cellist of the Cleveland Orchestra, Desmond Hoebig.
+Antoinette earned her Bachelor of Music degree from the Peabody Conservatory as a student of Amit Peled and Alison Wells and her Master of Music degree from the Rice University Shepherd School of Music as a student of Desmond Hoebig.